Higher congruences between newforms and Eisenstein series of squarefree level: Higher congruences: Proof of main results

 \subsection{Local principality of the Eisenstein ideal for squarefree level}

 To use Proposition \ref{congruenceresult} to generate examples of squarefree levels for which the Eisenstein ideal is not locally principal, we need to (i) determine the $p$-adic valuation of $\#\mathbb{T}_{\Z_p}/J_{\Z_p},$ ideally in terms of a related $L$-value, and (ii) show that the depth of Eisenstein congruence modulo $p$ is strictly greater than this $p$-adic valuation.
-While this paper discusses some progress towards (i) at the end of this section, its main results focus on (ii).